dotnet/docs/docs/architecture/modernize-desktop/windows-migration.md

 With the release of Windows 10, Microsoft introduced many innovations to support scenarios like tablets and touch devices and to provide the best experience for users for a Microsoft operating system ever.
+For example, you can:

-You can sign in with your face using Windows Hello.
-You can use a pen to draw or handwrite text that is automatically recognized and digitalized.
-You can even run locally customized AI models built on the cloud using WinML.
+- Sign in with your face using Windows Hello.
+- Use a pen to draw or handwrite text that is automatically recognized and digitalized.
+- Run locally customized AI models built on the cloud using WinML.

-All these features are enabled for Windows developers throughout Windows Runtime (WinRT) libraries.
+All these features are enabled for Windows developers through Windows Runtime (WinRT) libraries.
 You can take advantage of these features in your existing desktop apps because the libraries are exposed to both the .NET Framework and .NET Core as well.
 You can even modernize your UI with the use of XAML